Timba: Compared to salsa

 Though quite similar to salsa on the surface of things due to origins from son heritage, timba has certain qualities of its own which distinguish it from salsa, similar to the way American R&B is distinguished from soul.
 In general, timba is considered to be a highly aggressive type of music, with rhythm and "swing" taking precedence over melody and lyricism.
 Associated with timba is a radically sexual and provocative dance style known as despelote (literally meaning chaos or frenzy) that consists of rapid gyrations of the body and pelvis, thrusting and trembling motions, bending over and generating harmonic oscillations of the gluteous maximus.
-Those involved in the performance and popularization of timba crafted a culture of black, strong, masculine pride, and a narrative of male hypersexulaity to go with timba's so-called "masculine" sound.
+Those involved in the performance and popularization of timba crafted a culture of black, strong, masculine pride, and a narrative of male hypersexuality to go with timba's so-called "masculine" sound.
 In a socialist society where value and identity center on labor and political citizenship, black males were representing themselves not as forces of production but of pleasure.
 Timba is musically complex, highly danceable, and reflects the problems and contradictions of contemporary Cuban society because it expresses a repetitive beat that relates to the repetitive day-to-day life the Cubans endured during the early 1990s.
 It is a dynamic evolution of salsa, full of improvisation and Afro Cuban heritage, based on son, Rumba and mambo, taking inspiration from Latin jazz, and is highly percussive with complex sections.
 Very little "traditional" salsa existed (or exists) in Cuba, the most influential foreign 'salsero' being Venezuelan Oscar D'León, who is one of the few salsa artists to have performed in Cuba.
 Timba musicians thus rightly claim a different musical heritage from salsa musicians.

 At its most basic, timba is more flexible and innovative than salsa, and includes a more diverse range of styles, all of which could be defined as timba.
 The limits of what is timba and what is not are less rigid when compared to salsa, as innovation and improvisation are key concepts in Timba music.
 According to Juan Formell, director of Los Van Van, timba is not a form of traditional son, but something new.
 Timba incorporates heavy percussion and rhythms which originally came from the barrios of Cuba.